If you cannot explain something in simple terms, you don’t understand it. The best way to learn is to teach. – Richard Feynman

 If you can’t explain Bitcoin to your grandma, you don’t understand it. – Narender

 Okay, I’ll accept it – I talk a lot more about Bitcoin than I should.
-But in my defence, I can’t help it either.
+But in my defense, I can’t help it either.
 So, I’ve decided that today, I’ll, well, talk a little bit more about Bitcoin.
 But it will be different.
 I recently read somewhere that if you mention ‘hash’ or ‘public/private key’ while explaining Bitcoin to a newcomer, it is you that is stupid here, not the newcomer.

 Today, I’ll try to explain Bitcoin to my grandma, and yes, without using a single tech or financial jargon.
 So, here I go;

-I do concede that, to understand the need and working of Bitcoin truly, we might have to go all the way back to the roots of our civilization starting, from the barter system, salt, gold, invention of coins and paper money, banks, and whatnot.
+I do concede that to understand the need and working of Bitcoin truly, we might have to go all the way back to the roots of our civilization starting, from the barter system, salt, gold, invention of coins, and paper money, banks, and whatnot.
 But let’s just, for the sake of understanding, start with simpler things, like what is Bitcoin?

 So, in this explainer, I will try to explain Bitcoin in a pretty straightforward manner without expecting any technical knowledge on your part.